weaveworks/weave/features.md

 ### <a name="dynamic-topologies"></a>Dynamic topologies

 To add a host to an existing weave network, one simply launches weave on the host, supplying the address of at least one existing host.
-Weave will automatically discover the other hosts in the other network and establish connections to them if it can (in order to avoid unnecessary multi-hop routing).
+Weave will automatically discover the other hosts in the network and establish connections to them if it can (in order to avoid unnecessary multi-hop routing).

 ### <a name="container-mobility"></a>Container mobility